SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_appendix.md

 ## Appendix

-In this section, more details are provided for presolver commands, solver.inp and other files for running various simulations.
+In this section, more details are provided for solver configuration, presolver commands, solver.inp and other files for running various simulations.